Sepic Converter with Voltage-Mode Control

 There has always been a debate about how essential it is to measure the loop of a switching power supply.
 Some power designers have always resisted this part of development and design validation, claiming they are able to tune a loop properly through step-load testing .
 While this may have worked with low

 This article is the fifth of a series in which Dr. Ridley shows the steps involved in designing and building an offline flyback converter.
-With full input voltage and full load applied, the control-to-output
+With full input voltage and full load applied, the control-to-output transfer function and loop gain is measured and compared to predictions.

 This article is the fourth of a series in which Dr. Ridley shows the steps involved in designing and building an offline flyback converter.
 The power transformer is added to the circuit, and the current sensing and snubbers are designed to operate at full power without excessive stress on the components.